setup-rails/setup-rails/README.md

 ```
 <!-- end example -->

-Alternatively you can install the [RailsByte](https://railsbytes.com/templates/VMys8A):
+Alternatively, you can install with [RailsBytes](https://railsbytes.com/templates/VMys8A):

 ```
 rails app:template LOCATION="https://railsbytes.com/script/VMys8A"